alek-dunaev/checkio/README.md

 The verification conditions are: the length should be bigger than 6;
 should contain at least one digit.
 Input: A string (str).
 Output: A logic value (bool).

+10. In this mission you need to create a password verification function.
+The verification conditions are: the length should be bigger than 6;
+should contain at least one digit, but cannot consist of just digits.
+Input: A string (str).
+Output: A logic value (bool).